Godwill10/Lights-Out-Lisp/README.md

     print-board
         A board is input into the print-board function, which outputs it to the console.
 The board is shown as a two-dimensional list, with each member representing an off or on light, respectively, as a 0 or 1.
 The function will show the board to the console in a format that is easy to interpret visually, like a grid of squares.

-    toggle-light
-        The toggle-light function changes the state of a specific light on a board from on to off or vice versa by taking a board and its coordinates as input.
-The revised board will be returned as output by the function.

-    all-lights-out-p
-        The program is able to verify each light and tell if all the lights are on or off.
+    turn-off-light
+        A function that takes an integer parameter representing a location on a light board and turns off the light at that location.
+It returns a new board with the specified light turned off.

+    all-lights-off-p
+        A function that takes a list parameter representing a light board and returns a boolean value indicating whether all the lights on the board are off (true) or not (false).
+The function works by checking each element of the list to see if it is equal to 0, indicating that the light is off.
+It returns true if all the elements are 0, and false otherwise.

+    get-input
+        Takes an integer from the user.

 **How to use/run**

-    To use this program, you can call the print-board function with a list of 9 elements representing the state of the lights on a 3x3 board.
-The elements of the list should be either 1 if the corresponding light is on, or 0 if the light is off.
-The print-board function will display the current state of the board in the console.
+    To run this code, you will need to have a Lisp interpreter or environment installed on your system.
+Once you have that, you can open the Lisp file in your environment or interpreter and load it.

-    To toggle a light on the board, you can call the toggle-light function with tree arguments: the board, the index of the row (0 to 2), and the index of the column (0 to 2).
-The function will return a new list representing the updated board state with the specified light toggled.
+After loading the file, you can call the functions defined in the file from the Lisp REPL (read-eval-print loop).
+For example, you can call the print-board function by passing a list representing the game board as an argument.

+To get input from the user, you can call the get-input function, which will prompt the user to enter an integer between 1 and 9.
+The function will continue to prompt the user until a valid input is provided.

-    To toggle an entire row on the board, you can call the toggle-row function with two arguments: the index of the row to toggle (0 to 2), and the current board state represented as a list of 9 elements.
-The function will return a new list representing the updated board state with the specified row toggled.
+To turn off a light on the game board, you can call the turn-off-light function, passing the location of the light to be turned off as well as the game board.

-    You can use the all-lights-out function to determine if all of the lights on the board are currently off.
-The function takes a single argument representing the current board state, and returns T if all of the lights are off, and NIL otherwise.
+Finally, to check if all the lights on the board are off, you can call the all-lights-off-p function, passing the game board as an argument.
+The function will return T if all lights are off (0), and NIL otherwise.